initxu/initxu.github.io/_pages/about.md

 [[CV](Lilin_CV_2310.pdf)]

 # News
+- [2023.10] &nbsp; One workshop paper accepted to SenSys 2023.
-- [2023.09] &nbsp; A paper is conditionally accepted by SenSys 2023.
+- [2023.09] &nbsp; One paper is conditionally accepted by SenSys 2023.
-- [2023.06] &nbsp; A paper is accpected by IEEE Transactions on Circuits and Systems for Video Technology.
+- [2023.06] &nbsp; One paper is accpected by IEEE Transactions on Circuits and Systems for Video Technology.

 # Publications